Biomass to Power 2020/2021

 The leading standard reference in the industry for electricity generation from solid biomass.
-The updated 10th edition includes:
+The 11th edition of the report includes:

-- specific data on more than 3,900 units in more than 3,650 biomass power plants
+- specific data on more than 4,400 units in almost 4,200 biomass power plants

-- a description and evaluation of more than 950 projects worldwide, including essential data such as on who is responsible for the project as well as project status, planned commissioning date and fuel type
+- a description and evaluation of more than 1,000 projects worldwide, including information on the developer, current project status, expected commissioning and fuel type

-- a worldwide market development forecast 2019-2028 by country, including assessment of new constructions, shutdowns and investment volumes based on more than 690 cost examples
+- a worldwide market development forecast 2020-2029 by country, including assessment of new constructions, shutdowns and investment volumes based on 770 cost examples

-- an analysis of the existing plants by country, e.g. age, feedstock, capacities and competition
+- an analysis of the existing plant stock by country, e.g. age, feedstock, capacities and competition

-- an analysis of biomass electricity generation subsidisation (feed-in tariffs, quota systems and auctions), by country, for the world’s most important markets
+- an analysis of subsidisation schemes (feed-in tariffs, quota systems and auctions), by country, for the world’s most important markets

 - an overview of market factors, fuels, treatment technologies as well as investment and operational costs and revenues (with an exemplary calculation)